 Baking gluten-free bread is so different from regular bread-making.

 It’s way more like a batter than a dough.
 But don’t get confused, this gluten-free bread is EASY to make!
 Just like muffins.
 It’s just different.

 If you’ve been binge-watching The Great British Baking Show (like me), it’s nothing like those breads here!
 There is no kneading.
 Uh-uh.
 Nope.
 And there’s only one proofing.

 Instead of gluten, we’re working with gums and yeast.
 So there is a proofing, but only after you’ve poured your dough-batter into the pans.

-- I have only made this bread with my own flour blend recipe, so I can’t vouch for how other gluten-free flour blends will work.
+- I have made this bread with my own 4-ingredient flour blend recipe, so I can’t vouch for how all gluten-free flour blends will work.
 I have also made it successfully with this flour and this flour.

 - If you plan on freezing the bread, it’s best to wait until it cools, slice it, and then put it in the freezer.
 This bread does mold more quickly than regular bread if it’s left at room temperature.
 It is best stored in the fridge or the freezer after 2-3 days.
 It has always reheated beautifully for me.

 - This recipe is for TWO loaves of bread, but it is crazy-simple to halve and just make one loaf.

 Can I make this gluten-free bread vegan?

 This gluten free bread has turned out beautifully without eggs.